 - 3.13.16 Protect the confidentiality of CUI at rest.

 Information at rest refers to the state of information when it is not in process or in transit and is located on storage devices as specific components of systems.
 The focus of protection at rest is not on the type of storage device or the frequency of access, but rather the state of the information.
 Organizations can use different mechanisms to achieve confidentiality protections, including the use of cryptographic mechanisms and file share scanning.
 Organizations may also use other controls including secure off-line storage in lieu of online storage when adequate protection of information at rest cannot otherwise be achieved or continuous monitoring to identify malicious code at rest.
 This is one that many organizations may face challenges with, in terms of third-party applications encrypting data while at rest.
 Your teams should be having conversations with any third-party service provider partners hosting CUI data about their ability to encrypt and any additional fees that may apply (referencing new requirements from the FTC Safeguards Rule).

 Additional guidance from the Security Advisor Team below:

-Modern IT environments are complex with many connected networks, systems, and devices.
+[Hobby]: Modern IT environments are complex with many connected networks, systems, and devices.
 Even small institutions process, transmit, and store vast amounts of information.
 To protect this information, we need to understand our environment and implement controls to address the risks inherent in such a complex operation.